pillowsoft/Presentations/README.md

 My Presentations
 =============

 Presentations I have done.
-Crediats to all those for whom I have borrowed from!
+Credits to all those for whom I have borrowed from!